educorvi/vue-json-form/README.md

 ```

 ### Use as a Web Component
-Can be use as a webcomponent.
+Can be used as a webcomponent.
 The form data will be posted to a given endpoint.
 Example:
 ```html
 <!DOCTYPE html>
 <html lang="en">